skatejs/skatejs/README.md

 #### `attribute`

 Function that is called whenever an attribute is added, updated or removed.
 This corresponds to the native `attributeChangedCallback`.
-Generally, you'll probably end up using `properties` that have linked attributes instead of this callback but there are still use cases where this could come in handy.
+Generally, you'll probably end up using `properties` that have linked attributes instead of this callback, but there are still use cases where this could come in handy.

 ```js
 skate('my-component', {